-Training will be completed on the QA reviews completed in order for frontline staff to understand the items contained in the OSRI.
+Training will continue regarding QA reviews completed in order for frontline staff to understand the items contained in the OSRI.
 This will include a high level discussion of QA as well as a breakdown of each item reviewed.
 Quality Assurance will continue to educate staff on the reviews throughout the year on an as needed basis.